WordPress/meta-environment/README.md

 * Subversion repositories are checked out using version 1.8 inside the virtual machine, and the 1.8 repository format is not compatible with the svn 1.7 client.
-If you have an older client and try to run any svn commands, you'll get a `Working copy is too old` error.
+If you have an older client and try to run any svn commands, you'll get a `The client is too old to work with the working copy` error.
 Unfortunately there is no way to downgrade the repository format, but you can work around the issue by either, 1) Upgrading your svn client to version 1.8+; or 2) Work with svn from inside the virtual machine.